Login

 1

-Richard LaPilusa 3 weeks ago
+Richard LaPilusa 3 months ago

 Thank you so much, Jessica!
 I will pray for you also, that your sobriety continues, and for Jesus to continue pouring out his grace, love, and mercy on you, and to give you strength and wisdom to be always growing in your relationship with Him.

-A and A F 3 weeks ago
+A and A F 3 months ago

 Thanks for this reflection, Scott.
 So many thought provoking aspects to it.
 My Lenten journey has brought me to a place of peace and the shackles of my woundedness have loosened.
 God is so good.
 He has revealed to me how anger puts a wedge between me and my inmost self, me and my purpose in life.
 My vocation as wife.
 God gave me a “vision” of how living my vocation could look if I release myself from the shackles of my anger, and I’m so grateful for that.
 My sponsor gave me tools to live out this promise from God, and she continues to walk with me.
 My program sustains me daily in support of a Godly lifestyle.
 God bless us all as we journey towards God this Lent.